RedPitaya/HAMlab-doc/HAMlab/source/quickStart/troubleshoot.rst

 Make sure that HAMlab audio card was recognized by your Windows OS and driver is properly installed.

+Open control panel.

 .. image :: HamLab_images/opencontrolpanel.PNG

+Click on Hardware and Sound

 .. image :: HamLab_images/hardwareandsound.PNG

+Check that audio card was recognized

 .. image :: HamLab_images/devicemanager.PNG

-You can also make a simple test by playing some music from youtube or using windows media player.
+You can also make a simple test by playing some music with media player.

 .. image :: HamLab_images/recording_test.PNG